 Researched shows that it takes at least 30 days to break a bad habit, it's going to be a fight, but it's well worth it at the end.

 But thank God in heaven that hair grows back, now as a trichotillomania patient you have to do your part, and "recover from trichotillomania."
-Having a pity-party for yourself and hurting yourself by hair pulling is not going to make matters any better.
-To continue with the hair pulling will only make the trichotillomania get worse; due to the trichotillomania some patients may begin to have bald spots, scalp sores, low confidence, guilt, shame, embarrassment, etc.
+Having a pity party for yourself and hurting yourself by hair pulling is not going to make matters any better.
+To continue with the hair-pulling will only make the trichotillomania get worse; due to the trichotillomania, some patients may begin to have bald spots, scalp sores, low confidence, guilt, shame, embarrassment, etc. Break the chain of what's related to Trichotillomania.
+And begin to link together chains of positive habits that are related.

 Our God in heaven has put a gift and a talent in every person's hands; it's up to us to practice a positive talent, gift, or hobby.
-Trichotillomania is not from God because our God in heaven gives us "peace" and not attacks on our nerves.
+Trichotillomania is not from the Most High God, instead, He wants us to practice self-care.

 How to Stop Hair Pulling